Public Beta

 • Registered yourself on the swiyu Trust Infrastructure portal

-• Registered yourself on the api self service portal
+• Registered yourself on the API self-service portal

 • Generated a DID which is registered on the identifier registry